jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 * Creating trials to show instructions.
 * Creating trials to show stimuli and measure response time.
 * Using the randomization methods of the jsPsych library.
-* Tagging trials with additional data to describe within-subject conditions.
+* Tagging trials with additional data to describe conditions.
 * Using functions as trial parameters to generate dynamic content.
 * Using callback functions to process the data for a trial immediately after the trial ends.